0mnipotent/npc_tutorial/README.md

-Following these instructions, you will learn how to interact with the blockchain.
+Following these instructions, you will learn how to read information from the blockchain.

 1. Create a CentOS 7 VM.
 CentOS7 ISO can be downloaded from http://isoredirect.centos.org/centos/7/isos/x86_64/ or you can use my referral link with Vultr to purchase a cheap $5/month CentOS7 VM (https://www.vultr.com/?ref=7185697)
 2. After installing/purchasing a CentOS7 VM, run the below command to update your system: